To All My CPAP Homies Out There

 This is known as moderate to severe sleep apnea.
 Most people might call it snoring but it may be more than that.
 According to the American Medical Association, “About 30 million people in the United States have sleep apnea, but only 6 million are diagnosed with the condition”.
 It can be caused for a variety of reasons, not all of which are obvious and it may result in serious health complications.
 If you want to learn more about sleep apnea check out this article by the Cleveland Clinic.

 Here is the long and short – your “normal” may not be normal.
-You’re tired all the time and you think it’s because we’ve aged a bit and now we have a couple of kids or work is a little more stressful.
+You’re tired all the time and you think it’s because you’ve aged a bit and now we have a couple of kids or work is a little more stressful.
 Maybe.
 Or maybe you’re not getting the restful sleep that your body needs.
 Shortly after that ski trip my father went home and saw his doctor.
 After a sleep study he was diagnosed with sleep apnea and was given a CPAP machine (a machine that keeps your airway open during sleep using air pressure).
 It absolutely changed his life.
 Soon after my wife urged me to get checked out due to her unending love for me – OR because she was tired of having to make me roll over during my sleep so she could get some peace and quiet.
 After a take home sleep study (some clinics offer a take home device that you wear and it monitors your sleep in the comfort of your own home) and a visit with a specialist I was diagnosed with moderate sleep apnea due to a narrow airway.
 I too was given the option of a CPAP machine and reluctantly agreed.
 We’ve all heard of the stigma of the “Darth Vader” machine – all jokes aside, technology has come a long way and the options now are much quieter now that they used to be.
 After my first night of sleeping with the CPAP I woke up and immediately thought, “Why did I not look into this years ago?”
 It COMPLETELY changed my life.
 My normal was NOT normal.
 I was super tired because I wasn’t getting the steady flow of oxygen that my body needed.

 My “low altitude” CPAP set up